USFWS/secas/_posts/2021-11-15-water-institute-of-the-gulf-project-final-reports.md

 ---
+layout: post
-published: false
+published: true
+title: >-
+  The Water Institute of the Gulf releases final reports for suite of SECAS projects
+author: >-
+  Todd Hopkins, Southeast and Gulf Coastal Resilience Coordinator for the U.S. Fish and Wildlife Service & Erin Kiskaddon, Benthic Ecologist for the Water Institute of the Gulf
+hero:
+  name: AerialView_ChandeleurIslandsLA_NOAA.png
+  alt: Aerial view of Chandeleur Islands in Lousiana.
+Shows curving white bach with fringess of green marsh against a deep blue ocean and cloudless light blue sky.
+  caption: >-
+    Aerial view of Chandeleur Islands in Lousiana. <a href="https://www.flickr.com/photos/noaaphotolib/5184554937"
+>Photo</a> by NOAA Restoration Center, Erik Zobrist. <a href="https://creativecommons.org/licenses/by/2.0/">CC BY 2.0</a>.
+  headerClass: light-text
+  float: right
 ---
 Last month, the Water Institute of the Gulf wrapped up a series of projects funded by a cooperative agreement with the U.S. Fish and Wildlife Service entitled “[Advancing the goals of SECAS: A program to improve Southeast Conservation Blueprint utility in the Gulf of Mexico](http://secassoutheast.org/2020/04/23/Improving-the-Utility-of-the-Southeast-Blueprint-In-The-Gulf-Of-Mexico.html).”
 The broader goal of this effort is to increase the utility and application of the Southeast Conservation Blueprint in the Gulf by collecting, improving, and coordinating existing datasets.
-This work meets a need in the northern Gulf of Mexico for actionable, science-based tools due to both natural and anthropogenic threats to key habitats and ongoing large investments in land management, conservation, and restoration.
+This work meets a need in the northern Gulf of Mexico for actionable, science-based tools due to both natural and anthropogenic threats to key habitats and ongoing large investments in land management, conservation, and restoration.<!--more-->

 This effort encompassed three modular and scalable projects within the Gulf of Mexico:
 - The Chandeleur Island component illustrated the use of the Southeast Conservation Blueprint for project-level implementation.
 This effort explored new modeling of this dynamic island chain and the development of novel ecosystem metrics for evaluating dynamic barrier island ecosystems.
 [Read the final report for this project here](https://thewaterinstitute.org/assets/docs/projects/Advancement-of-the-Southeast-Conservation-Adaptation-Strategy-SECAS-for-Project-Scale-Planning-Chandeleur-Islands-Breton-National-Wildlife-Refuge-Restoration.pdf).